 Quantitative data analysis.
-Descriptive data analysis was performed, as well as tests for comparison between groups of independent samples (T Student) and correlations between variables (Pearson correlation).
-In addition, decision trees with the CHAID (Chi-square Automatic Interaction Detector) technique were used to detect non-linear interactions between emotional understanding and aggression.
+Descriptive data analysis was performed, as well as tests for comparison between groups of independent samples (Student's t-test) and correlations between variables (Pearson correlation).
+In addition, decision trees with the CHAID (Chisquare Automatic Interaction Detector) technique were used to detect non-linear interactions between emotional understanding and aggression.
 Analyses were performed with the SPSS 21.0 statistical package.

 Qualitative data analysis.
 The Content Analysis method was used to analyse the information obtained from the qualitative interviews.
 This process was carried out in ATLAS.ti version 7.5.4.
-After coding the qualitative information, several categories and subcategories of analysis were identified, which were then quantified and presented in tables with data matrices for better visualisation.
+After coding the qualitative information, several categories and subcategories of analysis were identified, which were subsequently quantified and presented in tables with data matrices for better visualisation.